amithkm9/py/README.md

 # py
-A repository to store basic concepts of machine learning \n Explanation of a few concepts of machine learning
+A repository to store basic concepts of machine learning/ Explanation of a few concepts of machine learning